The Simplicial EHP Sequence in A1-Algebraic Topology: Fiber of the James-Hopf map

 We will use a functoriality property of the spectral sequence constructed in Section \ref{subsection_spectral_sequence} with respect to a particular sort of stable map in the homotopy category.

 Recall that $\ms$ is a left Bousfield localization of the global injective model structure.

-\begin{pr} The model structure $\ms$ on $\Spaces$ satisfies the following properties: \begin{enumerate} \item All monomorphisms in $\sPre$ are $\ms$ cofibrations, and in particular, objects of $\sPre$ are $\ms$ cofibrant. \item $\ms$ is compatible with the tensor, cotensor and simplicial enrichment in the sense that this structure makes $\sPre$ into a simplicial model category \cite[Definition 11.4.4]{Riehl}. \item $\Sigma: \sPre \to \sPre$ takes $\ms$ weak equivalences to $\ms$ weak equivalences. \item If $X$ is an object of $\Spaces$, then $X \times \cdot$ preserves weak equivalences. \item There is a left Quillen functor $\ssp : \Spaces_+ \to \Spt(\Sm_k)$, where $\Spt(\Sm_k)$ is endowed with a stable model structure which we also call $\ms$, in an abuse of notation. \end{enumerate} \end{pr}
+\begin{pr} The model structure $\ms$ on $\Spaces$ satisfies the following properties: \begin{enumerate} \item All monomorphisms in $\sPreK$ are $\ms$ cofibrations, and in particular, objects of $\sPreK$ are $\ms$ cofibrant. \item $\ms$ is compatible with the tensor, cotensor and simplicial enrichment in the sense that this structure makes $\sPreK$ into a simplicial model category \cite[Definition 11.4.4]{Riehl}. \item $\Sigma: \sPreK \to \sPreK$ takes $\ms$ weak equivalences to $\ms$ weak equivalences. \item There is a left Quillen functor $\ssp : \Spaces_+ \to \Spt(\Sm_k)$, where $\Spt(\Sm_k)$ is endowed with a stable model structure which we also call $\ms$, in an abuse of notation. \end{enumerate} \end{pr}